Is Ushuaia worth it?

 Train lovers can’t miss this ride, it’s one of the most historic trains in Argentina.

-The train line itself was built by inmates from the prison here and it is a part of the this region’s history.
+The train line was built by inmates from the prison and is part of the this region’s history.

 There are different class levels each with its own level of comfort and quality of meal offered.